Rajpratik71/opscode-summit-2013-wiki/Wednesday-Azure-1300.md

      it{ should be_listening }
    end

-`spec` block defines what we're doing - stuff to test clusters is kinda working
+`spec` block defines what we're doing - stuff to test clusters is kinda working.
+End goal is to be able to properly mock everything in infrastructure.
+Still need to finish.

+Callbacks are supported - create, destroy, provision, whatever

 ## What will we do now?
 What needs to happen next?